Not so resilient filesystem

 Even the engineer admitted he had never seen that happen before.
 Just our luck.

 Naturally, I thought I could show off my recovery skills.
-But then… surprise twist: Microsoft had silently upgraded the ReFS version when we elevated the cluster functional level to 23H2.
+But then… a surprise plot twist: Microsoft had silently upgraded the ReFS version when we elevated the cluster functional level to 23H2.

 I tried grabbing refsutil from a Windows Server 2025 build, only to be greeted with: “not supported.”